Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Platinum Review Course

 The Essentials Review Course is just that – the pure essentials.
 There are no video lessons, live class sessions or even print books with this package.
 It is really the bare bones, no frills package for students who mainly need practice problems.
-This package runs right around $1,800, and is about $600 or so cheaper than Becker’s comparable offering.
+This package runs right around $1,800.

 At the next level up, Wiley’s Pro and Platinum courses are near identical, with the exception being that the Platinum package comes with access to Wiley’s highly beneficial CPA 11th Hour Final Review Course.
 This final review session offers students the opportunity to cram with some targeted video lessons and practice tests in the final days before the big exam.
 These packages cost approximately $2,200 and $2,500, respectively, placing a value on the CPA 11th Hour Final Review Course of roughly $300.